Hammond organ: Tone generation

 Some Hammond organs have an audible pop or click when a key is pressed.
 Originally, key click was considered a design defect and Hammond worked to eliminate or at least reduce it with equalization filters.
 However, many performers liked the percussive effect, and it has been accepted as part of the classic sound.
 Hammond research and development engineer Alan Young said, "the professionals who were playing popular music [liked] that the attack was so prominent.
 And they objected when it was eliminated."

-Because the tones on a Hammond organ are mechanically generated, different models were manufactured for the US and European markets, which run on 110V/60Hz and 240V/50Hz AC mains respectively.
+Because the tones on a Hammond organ are mechanically generated, different models were manufactured for the US and European markets, which run on 110 V/60 Hz and 240 V/50 Hz AC mains respectively.
 The gearing and starter motors are different, and run at 1,200 RPM and 1,500 RPM respectively.
-Third party companies manufacturer transformers that can allow a Hammond organ designed for one region to run in the other, which are used by internationally touring bands.
+Third-party companies manufacture adapters that can allow a Hammond organ designed for one region to run in the other, which are used by internationally touring bands.